Terraform

 • read HCL code

-• how to get from the state your infrastructure is currently into the state you want your infrastructure to be in.
+• how to get from the current state of your infrastructure to the state you want your infrastructure to be in.

 • The other part is the provider, which talks to the infrastructure to find out the current state and make changes using the infrastructure’s API.